int-brain-lab/iblrig/README.md

 ```posh
 (base) C:\IBL_root>python install.py
 ```
-This will take a while and should get your system up and running.
+This will also take a while and should get your system up and running.
+You'll be prompted multiple times by the script, the answer is always yes.

 ## Running pybpod
 There is a \*.bat file that will make sure you load the python environment and run the PyBpod GUI in the IBL_root.